gravity-ui/docker-nodejs/README.md

 Example for nodejs project with nginx and supervisor

-Add to your project `Docker` file with content:
+Add to your project `Dockerfile` file with content:

 ```dockerfile
 FROM ghcr.io/gravity-ui/node-nginx:ubuntu20-nodejs18